 Responsible ELNO Fee means the fee payable to the Responsible ELNO by a Participating ELNO for each Subscriber that used the ELN of the Participating ELNO in a Lodged Interoperable Electronic Workspace.

 Responsible Subscriber means a Subscriber that, following Lodgment, is liable for Lodgment Fees incurred and is responsible for the resolution of requisitions issued by the Registrar for a Lodgment Case.

+Restore Time means the elapsed time from when the Incident starts (or is logged) until the service is restored, even if the underlying root cause is fixed later.